Mrj086/CodeAlpha_Irish-Flower-Classification/IrishFlowerClassifier/Irish Flower Classification/README.md

 # 🌸 Iris Flower Classification

-A complete machine learning project that classifies Iris flowers into three species — *Setosa*, *Versicolor*, and *Virginica* — using six classification algorithms with full visualizations, cross-validation, ROC curves, and learning curve analysis.
+A complete machine learning project that classifies Iris flowers into three species — *Setosa*, *Versicolor*, and *Virginica* — using six classification algorithms with full visualisations, cross-validation, ROC curves, and learning curve analysis.

 ---

 ## 📌 Project Overview

 This project was built as **Task 1** of a data science internship series.
-It covers the full ML pipeline: data loading, exploratory analysis, feature engineering, model training, evaluation, and multi-panel visualization — all on the classic Iris dataset.
+It covers the full ML pipeline: data loading, exploratory analysis, feature engineering, model training, evaluation, and multi-panel visualisation all on the classic Iris dataset.

 ---